mramanindia/Rice_grains_Analysis/README.md

 3. Counting broken rice

 ## Image Preprocessing
-Image preprocessing is one of the vital parts of the solution, as, on this itself, Whole Ideology relies.
+Image preprocessing is one of the vital parts of the solution, as, on this itself, Whole Ideology relies on.

 If the image is perfectly tuned as per the needs then it becomes easy to work further with the approaches.

 The crucial part of Image preprocessing is tuning the Image, it takes a lot of trail and error to fix the parameter to the required value.

-As part of Solution, I have used:
+As part of the Solution, I have used:
 * Conversion of BGR Image to Grayscale Image
 * Image Thresholding
 * And removing noise from the thresholded image using morphologyEx (Opening)